1. Tampa Bay Rays: Tim Beckham, SS, Griffin HS, Griffin, Ga.

 18. New York Mets: Ike Davis, OF, Arizona State

 It's still looking like the Mets will opt for talent that can help them sooner rather than later, at least with some early picks.
-There was talk of an Anthony Hewitt workout recently, but keep in mind he lives nearby and a workout doesn't necessarily mean being picked.
-That being said, he might be a backup plan if other things fail.
-If Perry makes it down this far, he could be a choice, but we'll stick with ASU's Davis, the son of former big-league reliever Ron.
+If Perry makes it down this far, he could be a choice, but we'll stick with ASU's Davis, the son of former big league reliever Ron Davis.